-Common questions we get when a capacitor needs to be replaced is..
+Common questions we get when capacitor failings occur or need to be replaced are:

 A podcast channel I like listening to, recently discussed what commonly cause capacitors to fail.
 HVACschool.com